circuithub/rel8/docs/concepts/queries.rst

       each authorSchema

-  While this is a little more code over all, in our experience this style dramatically increases the readabality of queries using joins.
+  While this is a little more code over all, in our experience this style dramatically increases the readability of queries using joins.

 Left (outer) joins with ``optional``
 ------------------------------------